-Assessment Name Due Date Involvement Weighting Learning Outcomes 1 Laboratory Exercises and Written Assignments Individual 35% 1, 2, 3, 4 2 Examination: Formal During university exam period Individual 50% 1, 2, 3, 4, 5 3 Quiz - Class To be held during regular lecture hours in Week 7.
+Assessment Name Due Date Involvement Weighting Learning Outcomes 1 Laboratory Exercises and Written Assignments Will be announced on the course Canvas site.
+Individual 35% 1, 2, 3, 4 2 Examination: Formal During the formal examination period.
+Individual 50% 1, 2, 3, 4, 5 3 Quiz - Class Time and location will be announced on the course Canvas site.
 Individual 15% 1, 2, 3